catseye/Chrysoberyl/article/Automata.md

 "turtle robots" called "cyclobots".
 Each cyclobot moves with a constant velocity, and tries to follow exactly one other cyclobot, adjusting its heading to point towards the cyclobot it is following.
-No cylobot is followed by more than one cyclobot.
+No cyclobot is followed by more than one cyclobot.

 A group of cyclobots tends to fall into one of several semi-stable patterns.
-The simplest of these is just a rotating circle, but more complex, [trefoil](http://en.wikipedia.org/wiki/Trefoil_knot)-like patterns are more common.
+The simplest of these is just a rotating circle, but more complex, [trefoil](http://en.wikipedia.org/wiki/Trefoil_knot)-like patterns are common.

 *   implementation name: Cyclobots (Visual Basic)
 *   implementation license: Freely Redistributable